History of Gilgit-Baltistan: Baltistan

-Hunza State
+Hunza

-Hunza was a principality established in 1200s.
+Hunza was a principality established in 1200s by a scion of the Trakhan dynasty of Gilgit.
 It later became a princely state in a subsidiary alliance with British India from 1892 to August 1947, for three months was unaligned, and then from November 1947 until 1974 was a princely state of Pakistan.

 Altit Fort was state capital of Hunza Kingdom.

-Nagar State
+Nagar

-Nagar was an independent principality for more than 1,200 years.
+Nagar was another principality ruled by a cadet branch of Trakhan dynasty of Gilgit.
 The British gained control of Nagar during the Anglo-Brusho war, locally known as Jangir-e-Lae.
-Jangir-e-Lae was fought between the people of Nagar state and the troops of the British Raj at Nilt from 1 to 23 December 1891.This valley is situated along the renowned Karakoram Highway, as one travels northward from the city of Gilgit.
-The valley is home to many high mountain peaks, including Rakaposhi (7788m), Diran Peak (7265m), and Rush Lake.
+Jangir-e-Lae was fought between the people of Nagar state and the troops of the British Raj at Nilt from 1 to 23 December 1891.This valley is situated along the Karakoram Highway, as one travels northward from the city of Gilgit.